cuberat-go/mkcloser/README.md

 # mkcloser

-Go module that wraps io.Reader and io.Writer objects to make them io.ReadCloser and io.WriteCloser objects with noop closers.
+Go module that wraps io.Reader and io.Writer objects to make them io.ReadCloser and io.WriteCloser objects with no-op closers.